 The filtered AIS data is rapidly distributed, and a complete maritime picture is obtained in the swiftest possible timeframe to then be made available through a variety of secure network connections.

 The first generation exactView constellation of satellites is currently being deployed with one more launch scheduled in 2017.
-Watch our first generation constellation video clip.
-Currently the exactView constellation comprises nine satellites, including the recently launched EV-9, the first equatorial satellite in the constellation which greatly improves global revisit times.
+Watch our first generation constellation video clip, which includes EV-9, the first equatorial satellite in the constellation which greatly improves global revisit times.